 Committed to new music, commissions and premieres feature 54 compositions including works by Tanya Anisimova, Lera Auerbach, Susan Botti, Chen Yi, Michael Colgrass, Halim El-Dabh, John Duffy, Erberk Eryilmaz, Mark Kuss, Stephen Michael Gryc, Juliana Hall, Jennifer Higdon, Libby Larsen, Gilda Lyons, David Macbride, Michael Mauldin, Tamar Muskal, Tawnie Olson, Hilary Tann, Joseph Turrin, Gunther Schuller, Christopher Schultis, James Sellars, Ken Steen, Augusta Read Thomas, William Wood and Zhou Long.

 Recording projects comprise twelve commercially available CD’s including Carillon Sky, Dialogues and Dragon Rhyme.
 One review in Fanfare Magazine calls her playing “suave, subtly nuanced, and technically secure in its every gesture,” while another refers to her “melting tone and touching sensitivity.”
 Music Web International describes her as “brilliant and dauntless.”
-She also has an ongoing recording and performing series entitled "Pink Ink" that is dedicated to promoting the music of living women composers.
+She also has an ongoing recording and performing series with the tongue-in-cheek title "Pink Ink" that is dedicated to promoting the music of living women composers.
 She is a founding member of the the Committee on the Status of Women of the North American Saxophone Alliance and is the project manager for CSW’s Community Engagement Initiative.

 In addition to traditional performance spaces, Koffman is interested in bringing live music to unexpected places.
 She recently hiked the Camino de Santiago across northern Spain, sharing impromptu performances in 33 different cathedrals and churches along the historic medieval route.
 In this way, she was able to reach people from all over the world in contemplative spaces while they made their own pilgrimages.

 She is a founding faculty member of the American Saxophone Academy, an annual educational program designed for advanced college students and beyond.
 She also formerly taught saxophone for the All-State Program at the Interlochen Center for the Arts, and was the Director of Bands at Belleville South Middle School in Belleville, Michigan.
 Koffman is a graduate with high honors from the University of Michigan where she studied with Donald Sinta, and the University of North Texas where she studied with James Riggs and Eric Nestler.